mt-mods/mail/README.md

 ## In-game mail mod

-Install it like any other mod: copy the directory `mail_mod` to your "worldmods" folder or use the [contentdb](https://content.minetest.net)
+Install it like any other mod: copy the directory `mail_mod` to your "worldmods" folder or use the [ContentDB](https://content.minetest.net)

 ## Webmail

-To provide a web-based interface to receive/send mails you can use the [mtui](https://github.com/minetest-go/mtui) project
+To provide a web-based interface to receive/send mails you can use the [mtui](https://github.com/minetest-go/mtui) project.

 # Commands/Howto

-To access your mail click on the inventory mail button or use the "/mail" command Mails can be deleted, marked as read or unread, replied to and forwarded to another player
+To access your mail type `/mail` command or click on the mail button in your inventory (`unified_inventory`).

+Mails can be deleted, marked as read or unread, replied to and forwarded to another player.
+You can also manage your contacts and your mailing lists.

+# Features

+* Inbox page
+* Outbox page
+* Saved drafts
+* Read/unread marks
+* To/Cc/Bcc system
+* Intuitive UI
+* Contacts book
+* Mailing lists
+* Sorters/filters (new in 1.1.0)
+* Multiple selection (new in 1.1.0)
+* Settings
+* Chat, on join, HUD and sound notifications
+* Translated in : English, French, German, Chinese (both traditional and simplified), Spanish, Brazilian Portuguese.

 # Compatibility / Migration

 Overview:
 * `v1` all the data is in the `<worldfolder>/mails.db` file
 * `v2` every player has its own (in-) mailbox in the `<worldfolder>/mails/<playername>.json` file
-* `v3` every player has an entry in the `<playername>` modstorage (inbox, outbox, contacts)
+* `v3` every player has an entry in the `<playername>` `mod_storage/` (inbox, outbox, drafts, contacts, mailing lists, settings)

 # Dependencies
 * None